sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

     ![github-advisory-database](images/g4.png)

-1. On `Line 8` of the Action workflow configuration there is a [link to the Action's repository](https://github.com/actions/dependency-review-action).
-Copy this link and open it in a new tab
+1. On `Line 8` of the Action workflow configuration, there is a [link to the Action's repository](https://github.com/actions/dependency-review-action).
+Copy this link and open it in a new tab.

    ![github-advisory-database](images/g5.png)

-4. Now in this repository, scroll down to the **Configuration options**.
-We can copy the example that includes the `fail-on-severity` possible values.
+4. Now, in this repository, scroll down to the **Configuration options**.
+We can copy the example that includes the **`fail-on-severity`** possible values.

    ![github-advisory-database](images/g6.png)

-5. Paste the example next to the  `fail-on-severity`(line number 37) in the workflow file and click on **Commit Changes** in the top right corner.
+5. Paste the example next to the **`fail-on-severity`** (line number 37) in the workflow file and click on **Commit Changes** in the top right corner.

     ![github-advisory-database](images/g7.png)